After many months of passionate public speaking and debating, Re:Solved

 $3,000 for the runners up ($1500 per student)

-Finalists will also receive prizes to assist with their post-secondary education expenses (not to mention bragging rights).
-This is a unique opportunity to stimulate and connect the minds of young people around the world.
-We look forward to your participation.
+Finalists also received prizes to assist with their post-secondary education expenses (not to mention bragging rights).

 Be at Re:Solved!